 So, what is this mobile first indexing?
 Should you be worried about it?

 As of now broadly there are three types of websites in this world:

 These websites render well on large screens but not on smaller ones.
-As a result, when users view them through a mobile or tablet, in most cases it becomes very difficult to read the text.
-The text and images become small and the users have to pinch the screen to zoom the content while viewing these websites.
+As a result, when users view them through a mobile or tablet, in most cases it becomes difficult to read the text.
+The text and images become small, and the users must pinch the screen to zoom the content while viewing these websites.

-In this case, the task of the webmasters becomes complex as they have to ensure that the mobile version of the website is almost a replica of the main site.
+In this case, the task of the webmasters becomes complex as they have to ensure that the mobile version of the website is a replica of the main site.
 Any changes that would be implemented on the main site would need to be implemented on the mobile site as well, making them difficult to maintain.
 However, there are thousands, even millions of websites that follow the structure even today.

 In this case, there is only one website that renders perfectly on the desktop and the mobile screens as well.
 The structure of these websites gets changed when people view from devices with different screen sizes there is no need to maintain separate versions for the desktop and mobile.
-This is the ideal structure that is easy to maintain and is largely future-ready.
+This is the ideal structure that is easy to maintain and is ready for the future.

 Till now Google has been considering the desktop versions of the websites as the primary version based on which the rankings had decided.
 However, with more than 60% of the Google searches happening from mobile now, Google now probably holds the view that it should start with the mobile version of the websites when it comes to deciding the rankings.

 This simply means that the famous Mobilegeddon update that it rolled out in April 2015 will become more significant now.
 Instead of crawling the desktop version first, it will look at the mobile version instead.
 If the website is not mobile ready, then the desktop version will be taken as a primary version of the website.
 However, we expect that to have a significant effect on the rankings.

 It also means that if you had separate versions of the same website desktop and mobile then Google will consider m.website.com as the primary website instead of website.com.